ISDP Somalia

 Mission

-Committed to improving living conditions in partnership with communities to build sustainable, healthy, and productive communities in Somalia.
+Committed to improving living conditions and advancing gender equality in partnership with communities to build sustainable, healthy, and productive communities in Somalia, free from violence and discrimination against women and girls.

 Core values